sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED.
 The fully qualified URL of the OpenID Provider's authorization endpoint as defined by [[RFC6749]].

 `token_endpoint`
 > REQUIRED.
-The fully qualified URL of the server's token endpoint as defined by [[RFC6749]].
+The fully qualified URL of the OpenID Provider's token endpoint as defined by [[RFC6749]].

 `introspection_endpoint`
 > OPTIONAL.
-The fully qualified URL of the server's introspection endpoint as defined by "OAuth 2.0 Token Introspection" [[RFC7662]].
+The fully qualified URL of the OpenID Provider's introspection endpoint as defined by "OAuth 2.0 Token Introspection" [[RFC7662]].

 `revocation_endpoint`
 > OPTIONAL.
-The fully qualified URL of the server's revocation endpoint defined by "OAuth 2.0 Token Revocation" [[RFC7009]].
+The fully qualified URL of the OpenID Provider's revocation endpoint defined by "OAuth 2.0 Token Revocation" [[RFC7009]].

 `jwks_uri`
 > REQUIRED.
-The fully qualified URI of the server's public key in JWK Set format.
-For verifying the signatures on tokens and responses and for encrypting requests to the server
+The fully qualified URI of the server's public keys in JWK Set format.
+These keys can be used by Clients to verify signatures on tokens and responses from the OpenID Provider and for encrypting requests to the OpenID Provider.

 `scopes_supported`
 > REQUIRED.
-The list of scopes the server supports.
+The list of scopes the OpenID Provider supports.

 `claims_supported`
 > REQUIRED.
-JSON array containing the list of claims available in the supported scopes.
+JSON array containing the list of Claims available in the supported scopes.
 See [Claims Supported](#claims-supported).

 `vot`
 > OPTIONAL.
 JSON array containing the list of supported Vectors of Trust.
 See [Vectors of Trust](#vectors-of-trust).